devfile/library/CONTRIBUTING.md

 ### Releases

-Currently devfile library does not have schedule for new releases.
-A new version is being generated and released on demand.
+Currently devfile library publish new releases annually.
+A new version can also be generated and released on demand.
 A new branch is expected to be created for a new release.
 To generate a changelog for a new release, execute `./scripts/changelog-script.sh v2.x.y` for all the changes since the release v2.x.y